-If there was one thing I wish I had been doing all along, it was taking pictures of myself at home in different outfits.
-I’ve just recently started doing that and it’s really helpful.
-My fashionista sister came over one day and helped me go through my closet to figure out what to put together to create funky unusual outfits that fit my personality and style.
+If there is one thing I wish I’d done all the long, it is to take pictures of myself in different outfits.
+I’ve just recently started doing this, and it’s constructive.
+My fashionista sister appeared one day to help me go through my closet.
+It was our attempt at figuring out what to put together to create a funky, unusual attire to fit my personality and style.
 I tried on every outfit, down to the earrings, and she took my picture on my cell phone.
-Later I went through every one to see which were flattering, and which weren’t.
-Now I have a portfolio of outfits in a photo album on my cell phone.
-When it’s time to go on the road, I pick the pictures I like, and it makes packing so much easier.
-Now, whenever I have a little free time, I try on a different outfit and have my husband take a picture.
+Later, I went through the images to see which ensemble was flattering, and what garb made me race for the delete button.

 Keep your audience and your message in mind.

 I also think that you have to consider your message and your audience.
 If you are a financial planner, you may want your outfit to speak more credibility and sensibility over personality.
 I would be suspicious of a financial planner who arrives dressed like Elton John.
 I think if you’re talking to a group of people struggling financially, you might not want to dress wearing diamonds and Dior.

 If your dream is to be a comedy motivational speaker like me, I think you have a pass (if not an obligation) to dress for fun.
 I mean for you to step out of your comfort zone.
 What kind of message do I send if I don’t walk my talk and climb out of my comfort zone with the way I dress?